ShubhankarS95/Internship_Innomatics_APR_21/README.md

 # Internship_Innomatics_APR_21
-The Task Assigned by the Innomatics
+The Task Solutions Assigned by the Innomatics